-The principal requesting the Student Services Review will submit in writing to the Hearing

-Coordinator, a request for a Student Services Review meeting, stating the specific reasons and a detailed report from the Building Discipline Committee Meeting.
-The Hearing Coordinator will inform the requesting principal of the scheduled date and time of the review and contact the Student Services' Committee members.
-The Hearing Coordinator will send the scheduled time and place of the meeting.
-Case studies (one copy) shall be prepared and emailed to the Hearing Coordinator's secretary.
+The principal requesting the Student Services Review will submit in writing to the Assistant Director of Student Supports and Services, a request for a Student Services Review meeting, stating the specific reasons and a detailed report from the Building Discipline Committee Meeting.
+The Assistant Director of Student Supports and Services will inform the requesting principal of the scheduled date and time of the review and contact the Student Services' Committee members.
+The Assistant Director of Student Supports and Services will send the scheduled time and place of the meeting.
+Case studies (one copy) shall be prepared and emailed to the Assistant Director of Student Supports and Services's secretary.